The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Goodwillie derivatives on cofibres

 \begin{proof} The case $k=0$ follows directly from Lemma \ref{lem:filtrations} after smashing with $\partial_n\mathrm{id}$ and taking homotopy orbits for $\Sigma_n$.
 For $k \geq 1$, we combine Lemma \ref{lem:filtrations} with the projection formula and read off an equivalence between $\bigl(\partial_n \mathrm{id} \wedge \gr_k(\cof(f)^{\wedge n})\bigr)_{h\Sigma_n}$ and

 Theorem $0.1$ of \cite{3} gives, for $k_1 + \cdots + k_m = n$, a natural equivalence between

 and

 when each $Y_i$ is of the form $\Sigma^\infty\Sigma X_i$ for some connected space $X_i$.
 In other words, the $(k_1, \ldots,k_m)$-homogeneous functors from spaces to spectra defined by these two expressions are naturally equivalent when evaluated on suspensions of connected spaces.
-But using Goodwillie's correspondence between homogeneous functors from spaces to spectra and homogeneous functors from spectra to spectra (implemented by taking derivatives), it follows that the equivalence above can in fact be defined for any collection of spectra $Y_1, \ldots, Y_n$ (since the Goodwillie derivatives of a functor only depend on its values on highly connected spaces).
+But using Goodwillie's correspondence between homogeneous functors from spaces to spectra and homogeneous functors from spectra to spectra (implemented by taking derivatives, cf. \cite{1}), it follows that the equivalence above can in fact be defined for any collection of spectra $Y_1, \ldots, Y_n$ (since the Goodwillie derivatives of a functor only depend on its values on highly connected spaces).
 Applying this equivalence to our expression for $\bigl(\partial_n \mathrm{id} \wedge \gr_k(\cof(f)^{\wedge n})\bigr)_{h\Sigma_n}$ above gives the conclusion of the lemma. \end{proof}

-\begin{remark} A different proof of Lemma \ref{lem:filtrationGoodwillie} can be given using recent work of Arone and the first author, which studies the (unstable) equivariant homotopy type of the partition complex directly. \end{remark}
+\begin{remark} A different proof of Lemma \ref{lem:filtrationGoodwillie} can be given using recent work of Arone and the first author (cf. Theorem 5.10. of \cite{ab}), which studies the (unstable) equivariant homotopy type of the partition complex directly. \end{remark}